-A model upbringing although a wonderful thought if you have or can have it, doesn’t always prepare you for the world with all of its challenges.
-Looking back, I believe that my own childhood, with its many challenges did prepare me for life.
+A model upbringing although a wonderful thought if you can have it, doesn’t always prepare you for the world with all of its challenges.
+Looking back, I believe my own childhood, with its many challenges did prepare me for life.

-If I’d had a model childhood, I will have had the opportunity to build on my confidence, but I wouldn’t have had the life skills necessary to help me through my most difficult of challenges.
-I believe it’s the difficult times that teach us how to adapt.
-If we were to live in a model world in the same way as our model childhoods, I am sure then we would have no problems adapting.
+If I’d had a model childhood, I would have had the opportunity to build on my confidence, but I wouldn’t have had the life skills necessary to help me through my most difficult challenges.
+It’s the difficult times that teach us how to adapt.
+If we all to live in a model world in the same way as our model childhoods, I am sure we would then have had problems adapting.